exponea/exponea-android-sdk/app/README.md

 After SDK has been configured, new activity will launch

-# Application
+# Main Screen

 `MainActivity` will launch shortly after configuration is completed.
 The activity itself doesn't do much except in-app navigation.
 It's the <b>fragments</b> inside of activity that are important.
-There are 3 <b>fragment</b>  for each navigation button, each of them is derived from `BaseFragment`.
+There are 3 <b>fragment</b>  for each navigation button, each of them is derived from `BaseFragment`

+## Screen Tracking

 `BaseFragment` contains only one method, that allows us to track every screen user has navigated to
 ```